Inverted Row: Video Tutorial & Exercise Guide

 Additionally, the inverted row is a safer, more accessible option for people who are still working up to pull-ups or for those recovering from shoulder injuries.
 It builds the foundation for pull-up strength while improving grip strength and overall back development.

-Inverted Row Pro Tips & Advanced Techniques
+Inverted Row: Pro Tips & Advanced Techniques

 For best results, maintain a straight body from head to heels throughout the movement.
 If the exercise is too easy, raise your feet on a bench or step to increase the difficulty.
 To make it more beginner-friendly, bend your knees and plant your feet on the floor.
 Keep your elbows close to your body as you pull up, and avoid using momentum to complete the movement.
 Want to level up?
 Focus on slow, controlled reps with a pause at the top.

-Beginner 3 8-10 Start with knees bent and feet flat on the floor to reduce difficulty.
+Progression Tips: Start with knees bent and feet flat on the floor to reduce difficulty.
 Focus on form and control.

-Intermediate 4 8-12 Extend your legs fully and keep your body in a straight line.
+Progression Tips: Extend your legs fully and keep your body in a straight line.
 Gradually lower the bar to make the movement harder.

-Advanced 4-5 10-15 Elevate your feet on a bench or step, and slow down the negative phase to increase time under tension.
+Progression Tips: Elevate your feet on a bench or step, and slow down the negative phase to increase time under tension.

-Frequently Asked Questions (FAQs) of Inverted Row
+Inverted Row: Frequently Asked Questions (FAQs)

 What muscles do Inverted Rows target?